 My subject matter is nature, usually flowers, weeds or trees.
 They are nothing special, just what I see when I’m walking around.
-I particularly like the way the colours spill out onto the pavement, messy and gnarly, disturbing the calm geometry of the city.
-The tangle of nature and the negative space made by those shapes.
+I particularly like the way the colours spill out onto the pavement, messy and gnarly.
+I like the tangle, chaos and energy.
 Also, for me, they represent the eternity of life and the interconnection of everything.

-I generally use acrylic on canvas, in a strict palette of no more than 3 colours.
-Stripped down of excess detail, as I like to get to the essence of it.
+I generally use acrylic on canvas, although I occasionally add other materials like ink, tea or lemon juice.
+I employ a strict palette of no more than 3 colours, without unnecessary detail, as I like to get to the essence of it.
 The paintings are grounded in observational drawings, as I’m interested in the spot where representational meets abstract – again there is a tension there.
 I normally start with the canvas on the easel, building up layers to create visual texture.
+Scratching and scribbling.
 Then move it onto the floor for my favourite part, the pouring.
 The drips and splashes not only depict the flowers or weeds but also hint at movement, growth, pollen, particles swirling around or atoms bashing into each other.

 Please use the contact form below to discuss collaborations, private commissions and prices.